tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 * use OSM wordmarks in their full form and properly capitalized (e.g. "State of the Map was fun this year").

 You may not:
-* abbreviate the wordmarks or combine them with other words (e.g. not "OpenStreetMapWorld").
+* abbreviate the wordmarks, combine them with other words ("OpenStreetMapThing"), or substitute words in the mark ("OpenStreetThing" or "OpenThingMap"), especially where the new combination sounds similar to OpenStreetMap.
-* modify or remix the logos (like the magnifiying glass) without permission from the OSMF.
+* modify or remix the logos (like the magnifiying glass) without permission from the OSMF unless it is for purposes laid out in 3.5.

 ### 2.2.
 Required notices
 Please include this notice, or something similar, when you use a mark outside of the OSM projects: